jonhue/amp-html/lib/amphtml/components/docs/analytics.md

 ---

-You can use `amp_pixel` to track user behavior on your site:
+You can use the `amp_pixel` helper to track user behavior on your site:

     <%= amp_pixel("https://foo.com/pixel?RANDOM") %>